orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 This is, in particular, the strategy that has to be followed in case the original Neo4j's nodes have multiple _Labels_ (and are hence migrated into the single OrientDB `Class` _MultipleLabelNeo4jConversion_).

-Note that the property _LabelName_ has an index on it.
+Note that the property _Neo4jLabelList_ has an index on it.

 ## Migration Example